Security Surveillance Cameras | How To Get Started

 HIDDEN SECURITY CAMERAS

 Hidden or covert cameras, also known as nanny-cams, can be concealed in secret places (bookshelf, cookie jar, centerpiece, etc.) and used to spy on or catch behavior that might be hard to detect otherwise.
-Keep an eye on your babysitter or watch your kids when they are home alone to make sure everything is alright.
+Keep an eye on your babysitter or watch your kids when they are alone to ensure everything is alright.

 DOME SECURITY CAMERAS

 These cameras are dome-shaped and often used indoors.
 Some dome cameras have infrared lighting and can be designed to be tamper-proof.
-Dome cameras are commonly pan-tilt-zoom capable and, because of the tinted dome that shields the camera, most people are unable to tell if the camera is currently facing them or not.
+Dome cameras can have features like pan-tilt-zoom, but most have fixed lenses.

 IP CAMERA, NETWORK OR WEBCAM

-An Internet Protocol camera is a digital video camera that can send and receive data via a computer network or broadband connection.
+An Internet Protocol camera is a digital video camera that sends and receives data via a computer network or broadband connection.
 Most cameras with this capability are called webcams - however, the names 'IP Camera' or 'Netcam' are generally used when talking about surveillance cameras specifically.

 Save